LoyaltyNZ/hoodoo/docs/api_specification/README.md

 X-Assume-Identity-Of: account_id=account94
 ```

-In this example, our model for the account/member/device example is a hierarchy.
+In the next example, our model for the account/member/device example is a hierarchy.
 The 'flat' identity map above allows an errant API caller to assume an identity where, say, the given member does not belong to the given account.
 Given you must know the permitted values up-front, you must also know the hierarchy up-front; you can provide a more nested identity map that describes it:

 ```json
 {